 I was hoping the waffles would be crispy on the outside, but they weren’t.
 That may because I used my Belgian waffle maker.
 Either way the waffles still tasted fabulous.
 I was just anticipating a crispy out side with a tender inside.
 Instead the waffle was all tender.

-The thing that makes these especially yummy is the maple cream cheese spread that you put on top.
+The thing that makes these banana bread waffles especially yummy is the maple cream cheese spread that you put on top.
 I put the cream cheese on and then ended up adding a little maple syrup on top of that.
 So yummy!
-Now I just sprinkled the nuts in the waffle before cooking them for those who liked nuts.
-I also left the nuts out of the cream cheese and had it separate for those who like the nuts to just sprinkle on top of their waffles.
+Now, I just sprinkled the nuts in the waffle before cooking them for those who liked nuts.
+I also left the nuts out of the cream cheese and had it separate for those who like the nuts so they could just sprinkle on top of their waffles.

 - 1 3/4 cups buttermilk or 1 1/2 cups sour cream or plain yogurt thinned with 1/4 cup milk (I did buttermilk)

 - 2 eggs, separated